-Students graduating from the schools of the School District must meet all course requirements as outlined in the policy 5.58 filed under this cover.
+Students graduating from the schools of the School District must meet all course requirements as

 Student Load

 Students in grades seven (7) through eleven (11) must take a minimum of eight (8) classes per year.

 Students classified as fifth year seniors with principal and parent approval may be permitted to enroll only for those courses needed for graduation.